admb-project/admb-project.github.io/docs/intro/brief.md

 The [NCEAS benchmark](/developers/benchmarks/optimization/nceas.pdf) shows that ADMB outperforms R and BUGS by a wide margin, when fitting a variety of non-trivial models.

-Try it out
-ADMB is free software.
+Try it out - ADMB is free software.

-The easiest way to start using ADMB in Windows is to install [ADMB-IDE](http://code.google.com/p/admb-project/downloads/list?&q=admb-ide), which sets up ADMB with an editor, compiler, and debugger.
+The easiest way to start using ADMB in Windows is to install [AD Studio](https://github.com/admb-project/adstudio), which sets up ADMB with an editor, compiler, and debugger.

 Linux and Mac users can download the [source code](http://code.google.com/p/admb-project/downloads/list?can=2&q=source) and build ADMB from source, following the instructions included.